 But I doubt these days it still remains true?

-We initially posed the question on Facebook as to ‘where is the best place to fish in Nottinghamshire’ and directed it to the only fisherman we know Matt Novak, a former Gedling Miners Welfare winger who every now and again likes to pull out his tackle and show it on social media.
+We initially posed the question on Facebook as to ‘where is the best place to fish in Nottinghamshire’ and directed it to the only fisherman we know Matt Nowak, a former Gedling Miners Welfare winger, who every now and again likes to pull out his tackle and show it on social media.

 Matt said “Cromwell Lakes Newark” before adding nothing more and that was that… Fishing in a nutshell.
 The counties premier spot uncovered.

-Now we don’t normally like to circle the world of social media in pursuit of our only news as we tend to leave that for the tabloids and BBC (we think it’s lazy journalism) but in these desperate times where sport is minimal we are slightly clutching…
+Now we don’t normally like to circle the world of social media in pursuit of our only news, as we tend to leave that for the tabloids, Evening Post and BBC (we think it’s lazy journalism) but in these desperate times where sport is minimal we are slightly clutching…

 So we took to Twitter and asked the same question..
 A midweek fishing feature that we thought would grip the county and our 997 followers for their sporting fix.. we posted… we waited… and then… A catch!!!